bedrockskeleton/vending-machine/README.md

 <img src="https://raw.githubusercontent.com/bedrockskeleton/vending-machine/refs/heads/main/images/vending.jpg" alt="Nice picture of my vending machine circuit with the power supply" height="300">

 The purpose of this repository is to demonstrate a mock vending machine ciruit built on a breadboard with just some switches, wires, LEDs, resistors, and two integrated circuits.
+Later, I'll demonstrate how this wiring can be simplified with a Raspberry Pi.
 The heart of this circuit is the SR latch, which can be made with a single 7402 IC.
 The SR latch functions much like a transistor, able to hold a single bit of memory.

 <img src="https://raw.githubusercontent.com/bedrockskeleton/vending-machine/refs/heads/main/images/sr-latch.png" alt="SR latch circuit diagram" height="300">